Warnings And Considerations

 - Alcohol and alcohol-based cleaning solutions may stain or degrade the film quality if allowed to remain on the platen.

-- Wipe alcohol products from Kojak’s platen and clean using a water-based solution.
+- Wipe alcohol products from the scanner’s platen and clean using a water-based solution.

 - Care should be taken to clean and remove chemicals immediately following a spill.